Infineon/mtb-example-ota-https/README.md

          ```
          python format_cert_key.py http_ca.crt
          ```
-      4. Copy the generated string and add it to the `ROOT_CA_CERTIFICATE` macro per the sample shown.
+      4. Copy the generated string and add it to the `ROOT_CA_CERTIFICATE` macro in the ota_app_config.h file per the sample shown.

       Note that the local-web-server doesn't authenticate a client through the certificate; this is the reason why the client certificate and client key are not added here.
 If you use some other server, which can do client-side authentication, add the *http_client.crt* and *http_client.key* files as well.
+Also, set the `USING_CLIENT_CERTIFICATE` and `USING_CLIENT_KEY` macros to value `true`.

 4. Edit the job document (*\<OTA Application>/scripts/ota_update.json*):